Peanut Butter Oatmeal Raisin Cookies (Gluten-Free + Vegan)

 - Combine the oats, almond flour, baking powder, baking soda, salt, and cinnamon.
 Add into the peanut butter mixture and beat until just combined.

 - Fold in raisins.
-Chill cookie dough, covered, at least 2 hours and up to 1 week.
+Chill cookie dough, covered, for at least 2 hours and up to 1 week.

-- Preheat oven to 350°F. Form rounded tablespoons of dough into balls and arrange about 2 inches apart on baking sheets lined with parchment paper.
+- Preheat oven to 350°F. Form rounded tablespoons of dough into balls and arrange them about 2 inches apart on baking sheets lined with parchment paper.

-- Bake cookies in batches in the middle of oven for 12 minutes, or until just pale golden.
+- Bake cookies in batches in the middle of the oven for 12 minutes, or until just pale golden.
 Cool cookies completely on the baking sheet before removing and serving.

 Oh my these are scrumptious, Rachel.. and I’m not a huge fan of raisins either and will generally take a chocolate cookie over a raisin cookie any day.. but not in oatmeal raisin cookies… The peanut butter?
 Soooo good! :D